 An investment fund that seeks returns from regular income (from dividends, for example) rather than from capital appreciation.

-Income payments from an annuity can generally be made monthly, quarterly, half-yearly or annually.
-The amount of income paid can be fixed at the outset, or indexed by a set percentage or to inflation.
+Income payments from an annuity are made monthly.
+The amount of income paid can be fixed at the outset, or indexed by a set percentage or to inflation or linked to investment markets.
 Indexing to inflation protects against increases in the cost of living, which may be particularly relevant for long-term annuities.

 A test applied by Centrelink to determine your entitlement to social security benefits.
 Your assessable income is tested against an income test threshold to determine your entitlement.
 The relevant threshold depends on factors such as your marital status.
 Your entitlement is also subject to an Assets Test.

 The rise in the general level of prices of goods and services over a period of time.

 The risk that over time inflation will increase the cost of living.
 This means the income received from your investments must also increase in line with inflation to maintain your spending power.

 The term of an annuity policy.
 The investment term can be for a select number of whole years or, for your lifetime or the lifetime of yourself and another person.